mattermost/docs/source/deployment/deployment.md

 ### Mobile App Experience

 Native applications for iOS and Android are available for interacting with the Mattermost server and receiving encrypted push notifications.
-Organizations can use [a Hosted Push Notification Service or deploy to an Enterprise App Store](http://docs.mattermost.com/deployment/push.html), and a Test Push Notification Service is available while evaluating the options.
+Organizations can use [a Hosted Push Notification Service](http://docs.mattermost.com/deployment/push.html#hosted-push-notifications-service-hpns) using encrypted communications to mobile apps on iTunes and Google Play or deploy to an [Enterprise App Store](http://docs.mattermost.com/deployment/push.html#enterprise-app-store-eas).
+A [Test Push Notification Service](http://docs.mattermost.com/deployment/push.html#test-push-notifications-service-tpns) is available for use while evaluating options.

 ### Mobile Web Experience